Liquidity-Wars/.github/profile/README.md

 1. Battle system using VRF randomized number and in-game attacker/defender stats to determine the outcome of the battle.
 2. Working keepers that assure the game automatically changes states and distributes resources when the game is running.
 3. Fully responsive frontend.
-4. Logging attacks/defences for each players
+4. Logging attacks/defences for each players.

 ## What we learned
 1. How to emit and filter events in the front-end.